influenzanet/study-service/docs/response_exporter.md

 ID 3 | date 4 | ... | *input value* |*input value* | *input value* |...
 ... | ... | ... | ... | ... |... | ... |...

+**Remark:** Input Lists are deprecated.
+It is recommended to use Cloze Questions instead.

 ### 3.7.
 Dropdown Questions